codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

-Revature has been moving along lately
+Revature has been moving along lately.
+I

 ## Description